jnoxro/rust_rpi_lora/README.md

 # rust_rpi_lora

+(Joystick output over uart with rust intended for LoRa)

 Long range LoRa communication with Rpi Zero and Rust

 Taking inputs from a joystick on /dev/input/js0 and outputting over serial